From Baby Steps To FI SprintsMarch 19, 2019 April 6, 2021 /

 Thrift Shop Inspiration

-I started my FI journey in late 2012.
-I was with my family, wandering around a thrift shop and I happened upon a copy of The Total Money Makeover by Dave Ramsey.
-I remember thinking to myself, “Can this guy really change my life for a $1?”
+My FI journey began late 2012.
+I was with family, wandering around a thrift shop and happened upon a copy of The Total Money Makeover by Dave Ramsey.
+I remember thinking to myself, “Can this guy really change a life for a $1?”
 Short answer was yes, he could.

 I read his book and I was hooked.
 I was ready to start building an emergency fund, killing debt, and building wealth.
 I still think Dave’s baby steps are a great start for anyone wanting to get control of their money.
-As I was working my way out of debt and taking control of my money, I started listening to Dave’s radio show.
+As I was working on how to get out of debt, I started listening to Dave’s radio show.
 The radio show, in turn, led to podcasts and blogs, and the entire FIRE movement.

 In July 2013, I switched employers.
 While I took a pay cut, I started to receive benefits and was considered a full-time employee in my working career.
 I knew the importance of 401k contributions, but had to wait an entire year until I was eligible.
 Unfortunately, I didn’t contribute to an IRA because I wasn’t aware of them.
 Even though I had read Dave’s book, I was only looking at the first two baby steps: the starter emergency fund and paying off debt.

 Later, around the summer of 2014, I was trying to keep up with the Joneses and knew I needed to increase my income.
 I decided to take out student loans for an MBA to have an opportunity for a higher-paying career.
 I believed the salary and career advancement I’d get as a result would pay off the degree faster than it would take to complete it (and I was way wrong).
-I was fortunate enough to be with my employer long enough to receive a bit of tuition assistance.
-That assistance brought the cost of my MBA down from $25k to $20k.
+I was fortunate enough to be employed long enough to receive tuition assistance.
+That assistance brought the cost of the MBA from $25k down to $20k.

-Adding the $20k to the other $5k of student loans I had previously, I wasn’t exactly controlling my money as well as I could have.
+Adding the $20k to the other $5k of previous student loans, I wasn’t exactly controlling my money as well as I could have.
 I wasn’t intense about debt payoff and $25k+ worth of debt seemed daunting.
-I would later find the FIRE community and “supercharge” my savings (and income), so to speak.
+I would later find the FIRE community and “supercharge” savings (and income), so to speak.

 Discovery of Podcasts and the Start of Supercharge